-In our investigation, a significant proportion of patients encountered a delay in the overall diagnosis process, comprising 190 cases (55.72%).
+In our investigation, a significant proportion of patients encountered a delay in the overall diagnosis process, comprising 190 cases (55.7%).
 Patient-initiated delay was observed in 139 cases, while delay attributable to healthcare providers was noted in 82 cases.
 Various factors were identified as influential in contributing to the overall delay in diagnosis, including geographical location, residential area, marital status, level of education, family income, access to portable electronic devices and mass media, as well as the manifestation of symptoms such as breast pain, nipple discharge, and bone pain.
-Notably, no strong correlation was found between breast self-examination and a family history of breast pain with the total diagnosis delay.
+Notably, no strong correlation was found between breast self-examination and a family history of breast pain with the total delay.
 The impact of geographical location and residency on delayed diagnosis aligns with findings from similar studies conducted in other low and medium-income countries, suggesting the presence of location-related barriers exacerbated by financial constraints (Subedi R. et al., 2024; Togawa K. et al., 2020).
 A potentially effective strategy, exemplified by its successful implementation in Namibia (Togawa K. et al., 2020) and potentially applicable to low-income countries like Bangladesh, involves providing free hospital transportation, which addresses financial constraints while remaining cost-effective compared to establishing hospitals in remote areas.
-Our study identified patients from the Rangpur division, residing in rural areas, and those with lower levels of education as having the highest prevalence rates of total diagnosis delay, underscoring the role of education in promoting timely healthcare-seeking behaviour.
+Our study identified patients from the Rangpur division, residing in rural areas, and those with lower levels of education as having the highest prevalence rates of total delay, underscoring the role of education in promoting timely healthcare-seeking behaviour.
 Higher educated women seek medical care early.
 Several studies showed that lack of knowledge and awareness were playing predominant roles in diagnosis delay from women's perspective (Guvence et al., 2012; Al-Naggar et al., 2012).
 Consistent with prior research, our findings emphasise the importance of increasing awareness among women, particularly in rural areas, where NGO female workers could serve as conduits for disseminating information about breast cancer and providing training on symptom recognition and breast self-examination.
 Training programs for these NGO workers are essential to ensure their effectiveness in community outreach efforts.
 Additional interventions, such as educational sessions facilitated by national and regional media, interactive group discussions, and the dissemination of educational materials, are warranted (Azami-Aghdash et al., 2015).
 Particularly for individuals lacking access to electronic devices and mass media, interactive group discussions, dissemination of educational booklets, pamphlets, posters, educational outreach by healthcare professionals at primary service delivery levels, peer-led education initiatives and so forth can be effective to increase awareness among people.
-Our analysis revealed that unmarried patients exhibited 1.46 times higher odds of experiencing total diagnosis delay compared to their married counterparts, highlighting the influence of marital status on healthcare-seeking behaviour.
-Though a systematic review in 1999 showed that age and single marital status contributed to delayed diagnosis (Richards et al., 1999), several studies also opposed that ( Rivera-Franco and Leon-Rodriguez, 2018).
-However, we did not get any strong correlation between age and total diagnosis delay.
+Our analysis revealed that unmarried patients exhibited 1.46 times higher odds of experiencing total delay compared to their married counterparts, highlighting the influence of marital status on healthcare-seeking behaviour.
+Though a systematic review in 1999 showed that age and single marital status contributed to delayed diagnosis (Richards et al., 1999), several studies also opposed that (Rivera-Franco and Leon-Rodriguez, 2018).
+However, we did not get any strong correlation between age and total delay.